nbonfils/JSD-website/_posts/2024-06-03-facct-dcml.md

   - paper
   - talk
 excerpt: "Our paper, Machine Learning Data Practices through a Data Curation Lens: An Evaluation Framework, has been accepted at the ACM
 Conference on Fairness, Accountability, and Transparency (ACM FAccT 2024).
-See full post for the links to the final paper and recorded talk."
+See full post for the links to the paper and recorded talk."
 ---

 Studies of dataset development in machine learning call for greater attention to the data practices